 - 3 Mile Wash – This hike follows the flow of the water off of the Kayenta Cliffs in Hell Hole Canyon and tributaries.
 This wash switchbacks flowing from north to south and spills into the Santa Clara River.
 A canopy of Cottonwoods provides shade as this deep wash reveals hundreds of feet of layered sand, rock, sandstone, and clays.
 A great hike to observe wildlife, flora and fauna.
 Accessible from Hwy 91 or Paiute Drive (dirt road by foot) or Taviawk Drive at the bottom of 3 Mile Wash.

-- Crescent Moon Reservoir – A cooling body of water in the desert.
-Enjoy a swim, take a hike to the rock outcropping on the north-east end of the reservoir and lounge like a lizard in the sun or enjoy kayaking, sailing or rowing on the water.
+A cooling body of water in the desert.
+Enjoy a swim in the new 4-acre swimming lagoon, take a hike to the rock outcropping on the north-east end of the reservoir and lounge like a lizard in the sun or enjoy kayaking, sailing or rowing on the water.
 To keep this body of water tranquil and relaxing, motorized watercraft is not permitted.
-Access from Crescent Moon Trail via West Lake Drive.
-Parking near the Crescent Moon Inn (parking is marked).

 The Park is located just beside the familiar Ivins Reservoir in (you guessed it!)
 Ivins, Utah.
 From St. George, follow Sunset Boulevard toward Santa Clara.
 Soon you’ll find yourself on Old Highway 91, heading west.
 After passing the Kayenta turn off (Kayenta Parkway), you’ll see a sign for “Fire Lake Park” on your right.
 Limited on-site parking is available.